gmnikhil/Emotify-MEAN-app/README.md

 run `ng serve' for development build

 ##
-use the contents in the dist folder to run the program with an external server
+use the contents in the dist folder to run with an external server